-When looking down from the top of the Tamala Pass, Jampaling Monastery appears tucked in the crisscrossing mountain ranges on a knoll-composed layers of red earth formed by ancient glaciers between the Tsarchu and Ngom Qu Rivers.
-This monastery was founded during the Ming period by a disciple of Tsongkapa after Tsongkapa’s religious reform in Tibet.
-According to Gelug Sect rules, the Chamdo Monastery should harbor 2,500 monks.
+When viewing the Tamala Pass, Jampaling Monastery can be seen nestled among the intersecting mountain ranges on a knoll.
+It is composed of layers of red earth that were shaped by ancient glaciers between the Tsarchu and Ngom Qu Rivers.
+This monastery was established in the Ming period by a follower of Tsongkapa after his religious reform in Tibet.
+According to the regulations of the Gelug Sect, the Chamdo Monastery is supposed to accommodate 2,500 monks.

-The Monastery has always maintained close relationship with successive interior imperial counts.
-The giant living Buddha of the monastery has been granted titles since the reign of emperor Kangxi in the Qing dynasty.
-It still keeps the brass seal granted to Phagpalha Living Buddha during Emperor Kangxi’s Reign.
+The Monastery has maintained a close relationship with the successive imperial counts.
+The large Buddha statue in the monastery has been granted titles since the reign of Emperor Kangxi in the Qing dynasty.
+It still possesses the brass seal given to Phagpalha Tulku during Emperor Kangxi’s reign.

-The monastery is famous for its well-reserved statues, frescos and Tangkas.
-The religious dance named Guqing is performed during every Tibetan New Year (one month after New Year’s Day).
-Dancers perform in splendid costumes.
-The dance enjoys high reputation in the Tibet Plateau and is worth looking.
+The monastery is renowned for its well-preserved statues, frescoes, and Thangkas.
+The religious dance, Guqing, is performed annually during the Tibetan New Year, one month after New Year’s Day.
+Dancers showcase their talent in magnificent costumes.
+This dance holds great prestige in the Tibet Plateau and is definitely worth witnessing.